Meet China’s New Generation of Tastemakers

 Shanghai-based fashion stylist Jeff Lee, 34, is known for his straightforward and clean aesthetic.
 Apart from working on editorial shoots, he works closely with award-winning Chinese actress Zhou Xun on her public appearances and takes on several TV drama styling gigs.

-“I find inspiration in my friends and timeless elements from classic films,” said Lee.
+“I find inspiration in my friends and timeless elements from classic films,” Lee said.
 “Then I try to incorporate them with the personality of the subject to create an idea or image for the modern women of today.”

 An alumnus of Studio Bercot Paris, Lee sits at the core of China’s fashion club.
 He is working on a new TV series with “some of my favorite actresses in China today,” he said.